Atum: A Rock Opera in Three Acts: Background

 Frontman Billy Corgan first announced his plans to release a "sequel" concept album to Mellon Collie and the Infinite Sadness (1995) and Machina/The Machines of God (2000) in October 2020, shortly prior to the release of the band's eleventh studio album Cyr in November 2020.
 Corgan had wanted to do it as early as 2017 or 2018, but with everything going on with the band at the time, including guitarist James Iha being back in the band for the first time in 18 years, and plotting a large tour around 3/4 of the original band being together again, he instead opted on the less-ambitious 8 song album Shiny and Oh So Bright (2018).
 When the COVID-19 pandemic broke out years later and cancelled much of the band's planned touring, Corgan found himself with a lot of time on his hands and decided to revisit the concept.
-The album was recorded over a span of 2 years, some of it concurrently with Cyr.
+The album was recorded over a span of two years, some of it concurrently with Cyr.

 Concept and structure

 Atum is a concept album that Corgan describes as a sequel to the band's Mellon Collie and the Infinite Sadness and Machina/The Machines of God.
-The album tells the story of the same character followed in the prior two albums ("Zero" and "Glass") respectively, with the character now being much older than portrayed in the prior albums, and now known as "Shiny".
+The album tells the story of the same character followed in the prior two albums ("Zero" and "Glass" respectively), with the character now being much older than portrayed in the prior albums, and now known as "Shiny".
 Similar to the prior albums, the story is described by Corgan as having "...one foot in reality and one foot in a made up world...
-It’s based on a lot of autobiographical things.
-But there’s lots of things that are things I’m just interested in exploring that don’t necessarily have anything to do with me."
+It's based on a lot of autobiographical things.
+But there's lots of things that are things I'm just interested in exploring that don't necessarily have anything to do with me."

-Atum (pronounced the same as Autumn) will release in three main parts, called "Act 1, Act 2, and Act 3".
-Each act will consist of 11 songs, and each act will release 11 weeks after the prior.
-Concurrent to the third act releasing, a physical box set containing all 33 songs, and an additional 10 extra songs, will also be released.
+Atum (pronounced the same as Autumn) was released in three main parts, called "Act 1, Act 2, and Act 3".
+Each act consists of 11 songs, and each act was released 11 weeks after the prior.
+Concurrent to the third act releasing, a physical box set containing all 33 songs, and an additional 10 extra songs, was also released.
 The release schedule was designed by Corgan to help listeners pace themselves in digesting the large body of work.

-Sound
+Composition

+The standard edition of the album consists of 33 songs, all written and produced by Billy Corgan with production assistance from Howard Willing.
+The album has elements of alternative rock, progressive rock, synth pop and synth rock.
 Contrary to Cyrs electronic and guitar-light sound, Corgan described Atum as more guitar-driven in its sound.
 He describes the sound as going "into a million different directions", noting that around a third of the album is "heavy", a third of it sounds "kind of more similar to what [the band has] been doing recently", and a third of it sounds more "esoteric" in advancing the concept/musical aspects of the album.